Media Blasters

-Media Blasters, sometimes abbreviated as MB, is an American entertainment corporation that was founded by John Sirabella in 1997 and is based in New York City.
+Media Blasters, sometimes abbreviated as MB, is an American entertainment company that was founded by John Sirabella in 1997 and is based in New York City.
 It is in the business of licensing, translating, and releasing to the North American market manga and anime compilations, Asian films and television series, adult anime, monster movies, concert films, independent films, horror films, and exploitation films.
-Over its history, the company has licensed several popular titles, such as Rurouni Kenshin, Berserk, Bakuman, Eiken, and Blade of the Immortal.
+Over its history, the company has licensed several popular titles, such as Rurouni Kenshin, Berserk, Bakuman, Shamanic Princess, Weiß Kreuz, Jubei-chan: The Ninja Girl, Chu-Bra!!, Grenadier, Holy Knight, Elf Princess Rane, Voogie's Angel, Iron Virgin Jun, Ultimate Girls and Blade of the Immortal.

 History

 Founding and growth

 Before Media Blasters was founded, John Sirabella had previously founded Software Sculptors in 1992.
 After it was purchased by Central Park Media, Sirabella decided to leave and found Media Blasters in 1997 in New York City, New York.
 The company is divided into several divisions that target different aspects of the video market.
 They license titles for release and are involved in the production, localizing, and distribution.
 The Anime Works division was created in 1997, and focuses on localization and distribution of anime titles, but has also licensed non-anime works such as Invader Zim.
 The adult label Kitty Media was also started in 1997 and features explicit hentai works.
 Created in 1998, Tokyo Shock is Media Blaster's Asian cinema division, which is responsible for American localization of works such as Zatoichi: The Blind Swordsman of the Zatoichi franchise.
 Another division, Shriek Show, was founded in 2001 to focus on re-mastering horror titles for DVD release.
 In 2004, Media Blasters began publishing manga.
 The company first published shōnen manga titles for older readers, and later on it increased its yaoi manga line.
 At the height of its success, they released around five titles a month and had about 50 employees, but as the market decreased, so did the company.